Sheikh Hasina: Resignation and second exile

-Hasina reportedly flew in a Bangladesh Air Force Lockheed C-130 transport to Hindon Air Force base in Ghaziabad, India, where she was received by the Indian national security advisor Ajit Doval along with other senior military officials.
-(Note: Multiple references: to India.)
-Indian foreign minister S. Jaishankar told the Parliament, "At very short notice, she requested approval to come for the moment to India."
-Her son, Sajeeb Wazed, initially said that she would not return to politics and planned to "stay in Delhi for a little while" before her next destination, but subsequently said on 7 August that she and the Awami League would remain active in the Bangladeshi political scene and that she would return to the country once elections were declared.
-He also insisted that Sheikh Hasina was still the prime minister, saying that she was unable to formally submit her resignation after being forced to flee from the protesters.
-Hasina had hoped to go to London, but the United Kingdom reportedly rebuffed initial overtures seeking political asylum.
-She reportedly considered seeking temporary residence in the United Arab Emirates, Saudi Arabia, Belarus, or Qatar.
-Because her nephew lives in Finland, that country was speculated as a possible destination.
-Although Sajeeb Wazed lives in the U.S., she is considered unlikely to seek asylum there, as the U.S. government criticized her rule in Bangladesh.

 Hasina was living in a secret location in India under tight security as of August 2024.
 Sajeeb Wazed said that the protests which led to her resignation had support from a foreign intelligence agency, without naming any country.
 In a statement published in the Indian media on 11 August, she accused the United States of influencing her resignation, and previously accused the United States of conspiring to oust her in the Jatiya Sangsad.
 However, Wazed called the statement "false and fabricated" and said Hasina "did not give any statement before or after leaving Dhaka".
 The White House also denied allegations of any US involvement.
 On 13 August, Hasina released her first confirmed statements since her overthrow published by Wazed Joy calling for an investigation into the killings made during the protests, while insisting that police and the Awami League were also victims of "terrorist aggression".